Lollyde/everest-mod-cli/README.md

 # Everest Mod CLI

+**WIP**.

 A command-line interface tool for managing Celeste mods using Everest API.

-WIP.
+Currently, target **Steam** and **Linux** installation.

+## Motivation

+Everest and Olympus are great tool to managing Celeste mods.

+However, some QoLs are missing:

+- The download speed in the game menu is too slow in some countries and no way to accelarate them like using `aria2c`.
+- In the mod menu of the game we can't *cancel* or *pause/resume* download process.
+- We couldn't find out which *dependencies* are still needed by another mods when uninstall specific mods.

+> I found the download speed is not so slow like in-game when I using web browser or CLI tools like `curl` or `wget`.

 ## Features